leanprover/theorem_proving_in_lean4/tactics.rst

       reflexivity
     end

-Here, the command ``fapply exists.intro`` leave two goals.
+Here, the command ``fapply exists.intro`` leaves two goals.
 The first requires us to provide a natural number, ``a``, and the second requires us to prove that ``a = a``.
 The second goal depends on the first, so solving the first goal instantiates a metavariable in the second goal, which we then prove with ``reflexivity``.

 Another tactic that is sometimes useful is the ``revert`` tactic, which is, in a sense, an inverse to ``intro``.